History of the Church of Jesus Christ of Latter-day Saints: Polygamy and the United States "Mormon question"

 For several decades, polygamy was preached as God's law.
-Brigham Young, the Prophet of the church at that time, had quite a few wives, as did many other church leaders.
-This early practice of polygamy caused conflict between church members and the wider American society.
-In 1854 the Republican party referred in its platform to polygamy and slavery as the "twin relics of barbarism."
+Brigham Young, the church's second president, had 56 wives during his life; many other church leaders were also polygamists.

+This early practice of polygamy caused conflict between church members and the broader American society.
+In 1854, the Republican party referred in its platform to polygamy and slavery as the "twin relics of barbarism."
 In 1862, the U.S. Congress enacted the Morrill Anti-Bigamy Act, signed by Abraham Lincoln, which made bigamy a felony in the territories punishable by $500 or five years in prison.
 The law also permitted the confiscation of church property without compensation.
-This law was not enforced however, by the Lincoln administration or by Mormon-controlled territorial probate courts.
+However, this law was not enforced by the Lincoln administration or by Mormon-controlled territorial probate courts.
 Moreover, as Mormon polygamist marriages were performed in secret, it was difficult to prove when a polygamist marriage had taken place.
 In the meantime, Congress was preoccupied with the American Civil War.

 In 1874, after the war, Congress passed the Poland Act, which transferred jurisdiction over Morrill Act cases to federal prosecutors and courts, which were not controlled by Mormons.
 In addition, the Morrill Act was upheld in 1878 by the United States Supreme Court in the case of Reynolds v.
 United States.
 After Reynolds, Congress became even more aggressive against polygamy, and passed the Edmunds Act in 1882.
 The Edmunds Act prohibited not just bigamy, which remained a felony, but also bigamous cohabitation, which was prosecuted as a misdemeanor, and did not require proof an actual marriage ceremony had taken place.
 The Act also vacated the Utah territorial government, created an independent committee to oversee elections to prevent Mormon influence, and disenfranchised any former or present polygamist.
 Further, the law allowed the government to deny civil rights to polygamists without a trial.

 In 1887, Congress passed the Edmunds-Tucker Act, which allowed prosecutors to force plural wives to testify against their husbands, abolished the right of women to vote, disincorporated the church, and confiscated the church's property.
 By this time, many church leaders had gone into hiding to avoid prosecution, and half the Utah prison population was composed of polygamists.

-Church leadership officially ended the practice in 1890, based on a revelation to Wilford Woodruff called the 1890 Manifesto.
+Church leadership officially ended the practice in the United States in 1890, based on a decree of church president Wilford Woodruff called the 1890 Manifesto.

-Modern era (c.
-1890–1994)
+20th century

 The church's modern era began soon after it renounced polygamy in 1890.
 Prior to the 1890 Manifesto, church leaders had been in hiding, many ecclesiastical matters had been neglected, and the church organization itself had been disincorporated.
 With the reduction in federal pressure afforded by the Manifesto, however, the church began to re-establish its institutions.